-Overall Group materiality PLN 10.0 million Basis for determination 0,8% of the Group's revenue determined at the time of planning the audit.
-The reassessment of materiality at the time of finalization of the audit did not show the need to update it due to the fact that changes regarding the basis of its determination had no significant impact on the audit plan.
-Rationale for the materiality benchmark applied We have adopted revenue as the basis for determining materiality because, in our opinion, it is an indicator commonly used by the users of financial statements to evaluate the Group's operations and is a generally adopted benchmark.
-We adopted the materiality threshold at 0.8% because based on our professional judgement it is within the acceptable quantitative materiality thresholds.
+Overall Group materiality 2019: PLN 13,2 million; 2018: PLN 10,0 million.
+How we determined it 1% of total Group revenue.
+Rationale for the materiality benchmark applied We have adopted revenue as the basis for determining materiality because, in our opinion, it is an indicator commonly used by the users of financial statements to evaluate the Group operations and is a generally adopted benchmark.
+We adopted the materiality threshold at 1% because based on our professional judgement it is within the acceptable quantitative materiality thresholds.

-We agreed with the Group's Parent Company's Audit Committee that we would report to them of misstatements identified during our audit of the consolidated financial statements above PLN 0.5 million, as well as any misstatements below that amount, that in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above PLN 0,66 million, as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.